Sylvia Fowles: USA basketball

 In 2010, Fowles was named to the national team which competed in the World Championships in Ostrava, and Karlovy Vary, Czech Republic.
 The team won all nine games to win the gold medal.
 They held all opponents to no more than 75 points, while scoring in triple digits four times.
 The win against Australia by eight points was the only game with a single digit margin of victory.
 Fowles averaged 8.9 points per game over the course of the tournament.

-Fowles was one of 21 finalists for the U.S. Women’s Olympic Basketball Team Roster.
-The 20 professional women's basketball players, plus one collegiate player (Brittney Griner), were selected by the USA Basketball Women’s National Team Player Selection Committee to compete for the final roster which would represent the US at the 2012 Summer Olympics in London, where the USA victory brought Fowles her second Olympic gold medal.
+Fowles was one of 21 finalists for the U.S. Women's Olympic Basketball Team Roster.
+The 20 professional women's basketball players, plus one collegiate player (Brittney Griner), were selected by the USA Basketball Women's National Team Player Selection Committee to compete for the final roster which would represent the US at the 2012 Summer Olympics in London, where the USA victory brought Fowles her second Olympic gold medal.

 Fowles also played with Team USA for the 2016 Summer Olympics in Rio, and won her third gold medal as USA beat Spain 101–72.

-Off the court
+On June 21, 2021, Fowles was named to her fourth Olympic roster for Team USA for the 2020 Summer Olympics.
+She and Team USA went on to win the gold medal in the tournament (Fowles' fourth gold), defeating Japan 90–75 in the final.

+Personal life

-Fowles is currently majoring in mortuary science at the American Academy McAllister Institute, where she has online studies in embalming, cremation, and funeral directing.
+In 2015, Fowles enrolled in a mortuary science program at the American Academy McAllister Institute, where she has online studies in embalming, cremation, and funeral directing.
+In 2025, she is working on completing her remaining credits and then taking her board exams.
+She plans to open her own funeral home somewhere in the Pacific Northwest.
 Interested in the field since the death of her grandmother when she was a child, and holding funerals for her stuffed animals, she wants to present the deceased in an attractive way so that loved ones can say goodbye.
 Her hobby has been knitting since she was 6.
+She also loves bicycling.
+She gave some of her 2017 MVP bonus to a Saint Paul nonprofit to provide bikes for girls and also led a local bike ride.
+She also led local bike rides in connection with her final WNBA season, and the Lynx gave fans a commemorative bike license plate at her final regular season home game.

 Fowles founded the Sylvia Fowles Family Fund in 2010 to help needy children.
-She is a spokesperson for the Citizens United for Research in Epilepsy (CURE) and has two nephews who suffer from epilepsy.
+She is a spokesperson for the Citizens United for Research in Epilepsy (CURE) and has two nephews who have epilepsy.